maximeish/my_portfolio_frontend/README.md

 # a blog and a portfolio (all features not fully implemented)

-> Quick Summary of what this does
+> Summary of what this does

 - This is a blog system that should allow a user to create and delete their own posts and also view posts written by other users and should be able to comment on them to give them feedback.